di-unipi-socc/fogCutter/README.md

 fogCutter(req42,Portion).
 ```

-which, over the knowledge base in `scenarios/smarttraffic.pl`, returns a solution portion and the associated profit:
+which, over the knowledge base in `scenarios/smarttraffic.pl`, returns a solution portion for `req42` above and the associated profit for the infrastructure provider:

 ```prolog
 Portion = ([ap3, ap4, c2], 11.75).